Kepler's laws of planetary motion: Nomenclature

-It took nearly two centuries for current formulation of Kepler's work to take on its settled form.
+It took nearly two centuries for the current formulation of Kepler's work to take on its settled form.
 Voltaire's Eléments de la philosophie de Newton (Elements of Newton's Philosophy) of 1738 was the first publication to use the terminology of "laws".
 The Biographical Encyclopedia of Astronomers in its article on Kepler (p.
 620) states that the terminology of scientific laws for these discoveries was current at least from the time of Joseph de Lalande.
 It was the exposition of Robert Small, in An account of the astronomical discoveries of Kepler (1814) that made up the set of three laws, by adding in the third.
 Small also claimed, against the history, that these were empirical laws, based on inductive reasoning.

-Further, the current usage of "Kepler's Second Law" is something of a misnomer.
+Further, the current usage of "Kepler's second law" is something of a misnomer.
 Kepler had two versions, related in a qualitative sense: the "distance law" and the "area law".
-The "area law" is what became the Second Law in the set of three; but Kepler did himself not privilege it in that way.
+The "area law" is what became the second law in the set of three; but Kepler did himself not privilege it in that way.